 The main holiday traditions originally included fasting, bathing in a ritual bath, and wearing white clothing as a sign of purity.
-On the day of the holiday, the leaders would read from a special prayer book, called "the Orit" atop a mountain symbolizing Mount Sinai.
+On the day of the holiday, the leaders would read from a special liturgical book, called "the Orit," atop a mountain symbolizing Mount Sinai.
+The Orit contains a translation of the some of the books of the Bible into Ge’ez, an Ethiopian Jewish liturgical language.
 Nowadays, the holiday is celebrated mostly with a large march alongside the promenade, accompanied by song and dance.

 In recent years, various groups in Israel, who are not of Ethiopian origin, have also joined the celebrations, including The Israel Reform Movement.
 Kehillat "Yuval" in Gedera became the first Reform congregation to hold an annual Sigd celebration in cooperation with the local Ethiopian community.
 The program, which includes learning about the holiday, eating traditional foods, and children's games, has been hailed as a great success by both communities.